evzs/GroupieTracker_Chibane_Eva/docs/devjournal.md

 - navigation bar
 - cards display

+Afternoon :
+- finalized the brand design
+- laid out more things such as the footer
+- decided on having different pages for each type of search to fill the navbar a bit

 ## TIME TRACKED
 Approximations of time spent on the project each day (usually tracked)